cogentcore/core/xyz/physics/README.md

 * `WorldRelToAbs` -- for scripted mode when updating relative positions, rotations.

-* `WorldStepPhys` -- for either scripted or physics modes, to update from current velocities.
+* `WorldStep` -- for either scripted or physics modes, to update state from current velocities.

 * `WorldCollide` -- returns list of potential collision contacts based on projected motion, focusing on dynamic vs. static and dynamic vs. dynamic bodies, with optimized tree filtering.
 This is the first pass for collision detection.

 ## Scripted Mode

 For Scripted mode, each update step typically involves manually updating the `Rel.Pos` and `.Quat` fields on `Body` objects to update their relative positions.
-This field is a `Phys` type and has `MoveOnAxis` and `RotateOnAxis` (and a number of other rotation methods).
+This field is a `State` type and has `MoveOnAxis` and `RotateOnAxis` (and a number of other rotation methods).
 The Move methods update the `LinVel` field to reflect any delta in movement.

-It is also possible to manually set the `Abs.LinVel` and `Abs.AngVel` fields and call `StepPhys` to update.
+It is also possible to manually set the `Abs.LinVel` and `Abs.AngVel` fields and call `Step` to update.

 For collision detection, it is essential to have the `Abs.LinVel` field set to anticipate the effects of motion and determine likely future impacts.
-The RelToAbs update call does this automatically, and if you're instead using StepPhys the LinVel is already set.
+The RelToAbs update call does this automatically, and if you're instead using `Step` the `LinVel` is already set.
 Both calls will automatically compute an updated BBox and VelBBox.

 It is up to the user to manage the list of potential collisions, e.g., by setting velocity to 0 or bouncing back etc.